top of page

 Arne Røkkum's Anthropology Page

-Arne Røkkum is an anthropologist who explores how minority peoples in Japan, Taiwan, and the Philippines use ritual life to elucidate animate and inanimate worlds.
-How can ritual serve as a vehicle for expressing an expanded state of being, a field of connectivity between human society, material culture, and the natural world?
+Arne Røkkum is an anthropologist who explores how minority peoples in Japan, Taiwan, and the Philippines utilize ritual life to elucidate the boundaries between animate and inanimate worlds.

 The Sulu seaside of southern Palawan.
-People with different ethnic and religious leanings live peacefully next to each other.
+People from diverse ethnic and religious backgrounds coexist in harmony.
 Christian and Muslim orientations coalesce in the larger format of nature-sensitive animism while at the same time sharing an awareness of Southeast Asian adat law.
-In fieldwork, it was my privilege to join ritualists attentive to matters of nature and title-holders attentive to matters of adat.
-Please access the YouTube link for an episode from fieldwork: the Tagbanwa uyman poetic chant.
+In fieldwork, it was my privilege to join ritualists who were attentive to matters of nature and title-holders who were attentive to matters of adat.
+How can ritual serve as a vehicle for expressing an expanded state of being, a field of connectivity between human society, material culture, and the natural world?
+How do people relate to each other, including the deceased, through vibrant motifs drawn from nature and crafted objects?

 Arne Røkkum is Professor Emeritus at the Museum of Cultural History, University of Oslo.
 He is a former Keeper of East Asia Collections.
-He collaborates with local creators of ritual art for inclusion in museum exhibitions and other forms of distribution.
+He earned his doctorate at the University of Oslo and has been a visiting professor at the National Museum of Ethnology in Osaka and at the University of the Philippines in Quezon City.
+He collaborates with local creators of ritual art to include their work in museum exhibitions and other forms of distribution.
 His publications come from fieldwork in Japan’s Izu and Ryukyu islands, two enclaves of Austronesian-speaking indigenous groups of Taiwan, and currently, Palawan Island in the Philippines.
 He is the author of (1998) Goddesses, Priestesses, and Sisters: Mind, Gender, and Power in the Monarchic Tradition of the Ryukyus (Scandinavian University Press) and (2006) Nature, Ritual, and Society in Japan’s Ryukyu Islands (Routledge).
-He is in the process of completing two ethnographic monographs on the Tagbanwa (Tagbanua), an indigenous group living on Palawan Island in the Philippines.
+He has just (2025) published a monograph on the Tagbanwa (Tagbanua), an indigenous group living on Palawan Island in the Philippines.
+The title: Shamanic Crossovers in the Southern Philippines: Vocal Worlds (Routledge).

 GODDESSES, PRIESTESSES,